 Richardson and O'Neill (2012) outline how media and political discourses about GRT groups fuel each other.
-As such, there are clear social policy implications stemming from media (including online and social media) discourses about these communities.
+As such, clear social policy implications stem from media (including online and social media) discourses about these communities.
 Richardson and Ryder (2012a:12) explain how political discourses often exacerbate the exclusion of GRT groups in society; 'exclusion that the state has actively contributed to through assimilationist and hegemonic discourse and policy'.
-They give the example of the move from an agenda of 'multi-culturalism' to one of integration and conformity to British values after the New Labour era, meaning that those who do not conform to what are seen as central British cultural values and practices are seen as deviant.
-As such, anti-GRT discourse is, to an extent, policy driven.
-Richardson and O'Neill (2012:185) explain the 'cycle of marginalisation' created by such discourse leads to growing hostility towards GRT groups and a lack of public willingness to develop more inclusive policies and practices, particularly around tolerating camps.
+They give the example of the move from an agenda of 'multiculturalism' to one of integration and conformity to British values after the New Labour era, meaning that those who do not conform to what are seen as central British cultural values and practices are considered to be deviant.
+As such, anti-GRT discourse is, to an extent, driven by policy.
+Richardson and O'Neill (2012:185) explain that the 'cycle of marginalisation' created by such discourse leads to growing hostility towards GRT groups and a lack of public willingness to develop more inclusive policies and practices, particularly around tolerating camps.

 Housing and planning are most pertinent when it comes to policies that impact on travelling communities.
-It is not a popular political move to advocate for GRT groups and politicians often reinforce rather than challenge the problem.
-This is seen in public and media commentary from politicians and also in policy decisions.
-For example, the post-2010 Coalition Government, as part of their austerity-localism agenda, halted New Labour policy developments around transit sites removing central funding for such (Ryder, 2016; Ryder and Cemlyn, 2016).
+It is not a popular political move to advocate for GRT groups, and politicians often reinforce rather than challenge the problem.
+This is seen in public and media commentary from politicians and in policy decisions.
+For example, the post-2010 coalition government, as part of their austerity-localism agenda, halted New Labour policy developments around transit sites and removed central funding for such (Ryder, 2016; Ryder and Cemlyn, 2016).
 Under New Labour, although sites were developed, eviction powers were increased through the 2003 Anti-Social Behaviour Act (Kabachnik and Ryder, 2013).
-Funding was reinvested by the Coalition for developing authorised sites in 2012, under a new policy paper to tackle inequalities faced by GRT groups (DCLG, 2012) although this is not nearly enough to deal with demand.
-Overall, there is a history of policy decisions that make it difficult for GRT groups to set up camps and easy for authorities to evict them (Ansell with Torkington, 2014).
+Funding for developing authorised sites was reinvested by the coalition in 2012, under a new policy paper to tackle inequalities faced by GRT groups (DCLG, 2012), although this is not nearly enough to deal with demand.
+Overall, there is a history of policy decisions that have made it difficult for GRT groups to set up camps and easy for authorities to evict them (Ansell with Torkington, 2014).
 A lack of sufficient policy and funding for developing sites receives no noticeable public outcry, particularly when compared with public outcry against the development of new sites (Kabachnik and Ryder, 2013).